brandoncancode92/Brando129/README.md

-# Hi there, I'm Brandon - aka SuperRetro 👋
+# Hi there, I'm Brandon! - aka SuperRetro 👋🏻

 ## I'm a Developer, and Gamer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators
 - 🥅 2023 Goals: Learn more about Python
-- ⚡ Fun fact: I love to Game and Hike
+- ⚡ Fun fact: I love to collect retro video games and hike!

 ### Connect with me: